wang-xo/DataViz-KUL-2020/inspiration/links.md

 [How People Like You Spend Their Time](https://flowingdata.com/2016/12/06/how-people-like-you-spend-their-time/)

-[NameVoyager ](https://www.babynamewizard.com/voyager#prefix=&sw=both&exact=false) Type a word to see the popularity of the word in lyrics?
+[NameVoyager](https://www.babynamewizard.com/voyager#prefix=&sw=both&exact=false) Type a word to see the popularity of the word in lyrics?

+[How Americans Die](https://www.bloomberg.com/graphics/dataview/how-americans-die/) Storystorying slider, if one visualization is not enough.